© Crown copyright 2018

 Extending the time for delivering the accounts

 You should take appropriate measures to ensure your accounts are filed on time.
 However, if, before the filing deadline, there is a special reason, such as an unforeseen event why the accounts might be filed late, you may make an application to extend the period allowed for filing to Companies House.
 Please note, an extension will only be granted if the reasons are exceptional.
-You will find more information on this in our Life of a Company Part 1 – Annual Requirements guide.
+You will find more information on this in our accounts guidance.

 When accounts are incorrect